1. Why should I meet with a writing tutor?

 6. What happens during an appointment?

-During your appointment, you will meet with a tutor one-on-one through an audio/video chat to discuss your assignment.
+During your appointment, you will meet with a tutor one-on-one in-person or online through an audio/video chat to discuss your assignment.

 Your tutor will ask you about your assignment, and review the assignment guidelines.

 Together you will read through your assignment and any writing, and your tutor will make suggestions on how to improve clarity, grammar, and mechanics of your writing.
 You may work on adhering to citation styles and formatting, or outline how to move further in your assignment.

 Keep in mind: tutors do not correct your paper for you: you—the author—decide which changes to make.